Build Muscle and Lose Fat – Articles on Weightlifting, Diet, and Nutritional Supplements

 To dip: start at the top with your arms almost fully extended.
 The goal is to lean slightly forward in order to keep tension more so on the pecs than the triceps.
 Now dip down until your upper arms are parallel to the floor, or lower if it doesn’t bother your shoulders.
 Do not bounce at the bottom, instead pause for half a second.
 Squeeze your pecs and use your triceps to push yourself back to the top.
 Never lock your elbows.

 Variations: assisted, bodyweight, weighted.
 You will also find dipping stations with adjustable handles so that you can use a wider or narrower hand position.
-Keep your body completely upright to focus on triceps instead of chest.
+Keep your body completely upright to focus on the triceps instead of the chest.

 I could not find a chest dips video on YouTube that I approve of, so here’s one with a guy who is clearly going super heavy.
 Aside from locking out his elbows randomly throughout his sets, this is a pretty good demonstration of the chest dip.

-5. Dumbbell flyes
+5. Dumbbell Flyes

 How important are flyes?
 In my opinion not very important, but I needed a fifth exercise for this list.
-Honestly I would rather fill up my chest workout with flat and incline benching and dumbbell pressing, and end off with some heavy weighted chest dips.
-Some people just insist that flyes are the key to growth and flexibility, and I will admit flyes do have a purpose when it comes to bodybuilding.
+Honestly, I would rather fill up my chest workout with flat and incline benching and dumbbell pressing, and end off with some heavy weighted chest dips.
+Some people insist flyes are the key to growth and flexibility.
+I will admit flyes do have a purpose when it comes to bodybuilding.
+There are many variations of flyes, including dumbbells, cables, and any angular position attained by either using an adjustable incline bench or by standing and leaning over with the cables.

 Most importantly, rather than doing dumbbell flyes at the end of your chest workout, choose dumbbell flyes as a recovery exercise a day or two after a heavy chest workout.
-This will allow you to stimulate your sore chest muscles with a free weight exercise that is dissimilar to what you used to tear them up in the first place.
+This will allow you to stimulate your sore chest muscles with a free-weight exercise that is dissimilar to what you used to tear them up in the first place.
 You will be able to get a good stretch and increase blood flow to all areas of the pec.

 To set up: for dumbbell flyes, you want to assume an identical position to either the flat or incline dumbbell bench press; one dumbbell in each hand.
 You want to start the exercise from the top position rather than with your arms out to the sides.
 Start by pressing the weights straight overhead.

 To flye: once the weights are fully extended overhead, keep your arms straight except for a very small bend at the elbow.
 Lower the weights out to your sides with each arm at the same time.
-At the bottom position your arms should be parallel to the floor.
+At the bottom position, your arms should be parallel to the floor.
 Pause for just half a second and rapidly bring the weights back to the top position, still without moving your elbows.

-At the top position of this exercise you should find that your arms are not straight up and down, perpendicular to the floor.
+At the top position of this exercise, you should find that your arms are not straight up and down, perpendicular to the floor.
 This would only remove the tension from the muscles.
 Instead, stop 15 degrees short of straight overhead.

 This entire motion should be controlled by your chest and front delts.